andywalton7/sdk-test/source/includes/_manifest_consignments.md

 </ArrayOfWithMessageOfString>
 ```

-Once you've created a consignment, allocated it to a carrier service and got labels for it, you're ready to manifest it.
+Once you've created a consignment, allocated it to a carrier service and printed labels for it, you're ready to manifest it.
 To manifest a consignment, use the **[Manifest Consignments](https://docs.electioapp.com/#/api/ManifestConsignments)** endpoint.

 <aside class="info">
-  In the context of SortedPRO, the term "manifest" refers to letting a carrier know that they will be taking a particular consignment on the carrier service that the consignment was allocated to.
-Specifically, the consignment is added to the manifest for that service.
+  In the context of SortedPRO, the term "manifest" refers to advising the carrier of all the consignments/packages to be collected from the shipper.
 </aside>

 The **Manifest Consignments** endpoint can be used to manifest multiple consignments at once.
 The request should contain an array of `{consignmentReference}`s, corresponding to the consignments to be manifested.

 All the consignments you provide in the request should be in a state of either _Allocated_ or _Manifest Failed_.
 If you attempt to manifest a consignment that is not in one of these states then PRO returns an error.

 Once PRO has received the request and attempted to manifest the consignments, the **Manifest Consignments** endpoint returns an array of messages indicating whether each individual consignment was successfully manifested or not.
-PRO changes the status of the successfully manifested consignments to _Manifested_, and the status of any consignments that could not be manifested to _Manifest Failed_.
+PRO updates the status of the successfully manifested consignments to _Manifested_, and the status of any consignments that could not be manifested to _Manifest Failed_.

 <aside class="note">
   For full reference information on the <strong>Manifest Consignments</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/ManifestConsignments">Manifest Consignments</a></strong> page of the API Reference.